JiriBilek/ESP_ATMod/README.md

 In standard AT firmware 1.7 executing AT+CIPSERVER=0 stops the one server.
 Here it stops the first one.
 Executing `AT+CIPSERVER=0,<port>` stops the server listening on `<port>`.

 CIPSERVERMAXCONN and CIPSTO are global settings, They apply to all servers.

+### **AT+CWDHCP**

+In standard AT firmware AT_CWDHCP enables/disables the DHCP client for STA (mode 0) and starts or stops the DHCP server for SoftAP (mode 1).
+In ESP_ATMod the SoftAP DHCP server is always enabled.
+The AT+CWDHCP command is not implemented for SoftAP.

+For Ethernet support, the AT+CWDHCP command is enhanced.
+The Ethernet DHCP client is enabled/disabled with mode 3.
+For AT+CWDHCP?, state of the Ethernet DHCP client is returned in third bit.

 ## New Commands